iannagasen/notes/Kafka/main.md

     - uses Kafka to prevent spam, collect user interactions to make better connection recommendations in real-time
   - Remember: Kafka is only used as a transportation mechanism

 ## **`Kafka Topics`**
 Topics
-  - parictula stream of data in a Kafka Cluster
+  - parictular stream of data in a Kafka Cluster
   - similar to a table in a DB (w/o all the constraints)
   - identify a topic bi its `name`
   - support any kind of message format (JSON, text file)